Travel Express: Criticism

 In 2018, Travel Express' owner, Kishan Singh Chumber, applied to be re-instated as a Transport Manager for the company.
 At the January 2018 Traffic Commission meeting, he withdrew his application.

+In May 2024, it was announced that the company would have its license revoked with effect from 16th June 2024.
+The TfWM contracted routes began to be operated by Diamond Bus from Monday 17th June 2024.
+Commercially operated journeys on services 1, 3, 11 and 529 would not be replaced.

+Let’s Go continue to operate the 1, 11 and 59 services while awaiting their appeal against the revoking of their license.